Mentorship – The Butterfly Effect.

 Many of my biggest career moments and in fact life decisions have been made with the support of a mentor – or a set of mentors.
 As the CEO of myself, I have, over the years, formed by own Board of Directors.
 In this way, I have a balanced catalogue of wisdom and styles on which to draw upon to support my evolution.

 Some of my mentoring relationships have lasted for years, and others have been short, intentionally.
+A right workers compensation attorney from California will give you tips for getting the maximum settlement for your personal injury compensation.
 For instance, last year I had a one-time 45-minute meeting with a very well-known former CEO & Chairman of several Top 100 ASX listed companies, to workshop how I needed to edit my CV to make it Board position ready.
 The mentoring meeting was short and succinct – and that was the intention.

 Let’s also address the elephant in the room: not all mentoring relationships, like innovation, will be successful.
 Some will “fail”, for whatever reason.
 Please don’t take this personally.
 Your mentors and mentees will ebb and flow in and out of your life – and that’s perfectly perfect.